sameersingh22/FNG-Outlands-Explorer/README.md

 # FNG Outlands Explorer (Version 1.0.0)

 ## Overview
 FNG Outlands Explorer (referred to as the "companion app", for the purposes of this document) is an unofficial companion app for the video game "Apex Legends" (referred to as "Apex").
-The companion app is divided into 3 screens using navigation tabs: Legends, Loadout, and Heirloom Calculator.
+The companion app is divided into 3 screens using navigation tabs: Home, Legends, and Heirloom Calculator.
+## Why this name?
+Because the companion app can prove to be quite informative for new players (or experienced players who took a break from the game), it is perfect for an "FNG" (Fresh New Graduate).
+Also, since Apex is set in a region called "The Outlands" and the companion app explores each aspect of the game, the app has been given the name "FNG Outlands Explorer".

+## App is divided into 3 screens using Tab navigation
+#### Tab 1: Home
+This screen gives a brief introduction to the Apex Legends video game and briefly explains the user how to use the app.
-### Legends
+#### Tab 2: Legends
 This screen lists each of the 20 playable characters, also known as "Legends".
 Each legend has 3 abilities in the game.
-The user can click/tap on a Legend's name for a brief description of the abilities of that legend, along with the reason of their participation in the Apex Games.
+The user can click/tap on a Legend's name for a brief description of the abilities of that legend.
-### Loadout
-This screen lists each of the 28 weapons available in the game sorted in 6 categories, namely: Assault Rifles, Sub Machine Guns, Light Machine Guns, Sniper Rifles, Shotguns, and Pistols.
-Each weapon has its own set of attachments.
-The current version of the app does not explain each attachment in detail, but this will be changed in the coming updates.
-### Heirloom Calculator
+#### Tab 3: Heirloom Calculator
 To understand the concept of heirlooms, it is important to understand what an Apex pack is, and the different currencies available in Apex.
 A player cannot have a pack when they are at level 1.
 Apex rewards its players with Apex packs once they level up.
 Each pack consists of 3 unlockables- they could be legend/weapon skins or other cosmetics, crafting materials, or heirloom shards.
 However, a player is not awarded a pack on every level, instead the packs are awarded as follows:

 <p>Level 2   -  20: One pack every level</p>